 From the bustle of the Junction to the peaceful escape of the common and the quaint, cobbled charm of the Old Town, you’re not short of options when it comes to eating out in Clapham.
 Here’s our pick of the 10 Clapham restaurants you need to pay a visit.

-Restaurateur Robin Gill may have had to close the doors of The Dairy recently, but the doors to Sorella remain firmly open, serving up earthy Truffle Arancini, an array of fresh pasta dishes and traditional dessert, with White Chocolate tiramisu to enjoy at home and Biscotti to tuck into on the way home (room allowing).
+Restaurateur Robin Gill may have had to close the doors of The Dairy recently, but the doors to Sorella remain firmly open, serving up BBQ monkfish, Dexter beef denver, and an array of fresh pasta dishes, with Amedei dark chocolate & whiskey Tiramisu to tuck into on the way home (room allowing).
 More than just one of the most popular Clapham restaurants, Sorella is certainly one of the best Italians around.

-Situated in the heart of Clapham Old Town, Trinity’s core ethos is a dedication to seasonal ingredients, something which has earnt it a Michelin star among other accolades.
-On the menu you’ll find second course platters such as Scallop Dumpling with Warm Buttered Crab and Bisque, or Turbot Matelote, Braised Cabbage & Purple Sprouting.
+Situated in the heart of Clapham Old Town, Trinity’s core ethos is a dedication to seasonal ingredients, something which has earned it a Michelin star among other accolades.
+On the menu, you’ll find the likes of Artichoke Barigoule, Creamed Corn and Summer Truffle or Herdwick Lamb, Courgettes and Basil, Goats’ Curd and Nasturtium.
 All are plated to perfection and the setting is stylish and sleek.
-The summer months are set to see Trinity branch further into the al fresco dining scene, with a terrace and more outdoor seating, ideal for watching the world pass by.
+The summer months are set to see the Trinity branch further into the al fresco dining scene, with a terrace and more outdoor seating, ideal for watching the world pass by.

 A casual dining hot spot sitting on top of Clapham Common tube station, Joe Public serves up gargantuan pizza slices in true NYC style.
 Pizza comes per slice and the menu offers a selection of toppings including truffle oil, parmesan, crispy shallots and mushrooms, to the classic pepperoni with chilli flakes.
 Order as many slices as you like and take a seat outside with a view overlooking the common.
 The pizza shack is popular among on-the-go commuters keen to grab a bite after work, and a social hotspot in summer when residents shun indoor Clapham restaurants for roadside dining.